aileenagravante/lacity-transitioning-hero-tiles/README.md

 # lacity-transitioning-hero-tiles
-Source files for the transitioning hero image and transitiong service tiles backgrounds found on www.lacity.org
+Source files for the transitioning hero image and transitiong service tiles backgrounds functionaility for the www.lacity.org homepage